 Subrecipient must submit an approved federally recognized indirect cost rate negotiated between the subrecipient and the Federal Government.
-If no such rate exists Subrecipient must submit to the ESD Budget Office upon contract execution either a rate negotiated between the pass-through entity and the subrecipient, or a de minimis indirect cost rate as defined in 2 CFR Part 200.414 - Indirect Facilities and Administrative costs.
+If no such rate exists Subrecipient must submit to the BFWDC upon contract execution either a rate negotiated between Subrecipient and its cognizant entity, or a de minimis indirect cost rate as defined in 2 CFR Part 200.414 - Indirect Facilities and Administrative costs.